-The western extent of the draft transmission line alignment traverses the Gilbert River Basin for approximately 70km before crossing into the Burdekin River Basin.
-The alignment crosses 31 watercourses (third order stream (or higher)); 5 crossings occur in the Gilbert Basin and the remaining 26 crossings in the Burdekin River Basin.
-All watercourses crossed by the alignment are ephemeral and generally cease to flow shortly after the cessation of rainfall.
+The western extent of the Preferred Alignment traverses the Gilbert River Basin for approximately 70km before crossing into the Burdekin River Basin.
+The Preferred Alignment crosses 31 watercourses (third order stream (or higher)); 5 crossings occur in the Gilbert Basin and the remaining 26 crossings in the Burdekin River Basin.
+All watercourses crossed by the Preferred Alignment are ephemeral and generally cease to flow shortly after the cessation of rainfall.

 Approximate flood extents for the Project area were explained in Chapter 7 Hydrology.
 Flood extents for the Burdekin River for the 1% AEP are extensive and transmission lines will not be able to span this entire extent.
 Therefore transmission lines will be required to be installed in the Burdekin River floodplain.
-The Mount Fox substation and Copperfield River substation locations were found to have greater than 0.5% AEP flood immunity.
+The Mount Fox switching station locations were found to have greater than 0.5% AEP flood immunity.